nateychau/jw_photos/README.md

 # Notion-py Photography Portfolio
 A photography portfolio website built with React, Flask, and Notion-py API.
-Photos are saved on a table in Notion for easy uploading and management.
+Photos are saved on a table in Notion.so for easy uploading and management.

 - React front end, bundled with webpack
 - Flask back end forwarding requests to Notion API